russellballestrini/russell.ballestrini.net/content/2018-03-16-fulfilling-childhood-dreams-solar.rst

 .. image:: /uploads/2018/solar-15-day-production-consumption-in-dollars.png
    :alt: 15 day solar production versus household breaker consumption

 As you can see, about **50% of my solar production is being consumed by heating hot water** for a family of 5!
 This feels absurd, I'm thinking about building myself a "bread box" solar pre-warmer for hot water.
-A startup should disrupt the hot water heating market, it is ripe for disruption.
+A startup should enter the hot water heating market, it is ripe for disruption.

 Anyways, here is a short video showing the Curb user interface.